-Our school aims to be an inclusive school.
-We hope to make all our children welcome and feel happy to look forward to their school day.
+Our school aims to be an inclusive school; to make all our children feel welcome and happy.
 Every child is different and we view those differences as an opportunity for adults and children alike to learn more about themselves.

-If your child has a disability he or she will be treated no less favourably than other applicants for admission.
-We make reasonable adjustments to ensure that pupils with disabilities are not placed at a substantial disadvantage and we will know that we have succeeded when disabled pupils are participating fully in school life.
-We will take all reasonable steps to ensure that people with a disability are not treated differently without lawful justification.
+If your child is recognised as having a special educational need or disability, he or she will be treated no less favourably than other applicants for admission.
+We make reasonable adjustments to ensure that pupils with disabilities are not placed at a disadvantage and we will know that we have succeeded when pupils are participating fully in school life.
+We will take all reasonable steps to ensure that no one is treated differently without lawful justification.

-In order that there is an effective partnership between home and school we anticipate that parents will want to:
+In order to achieve an effective partnership between home and school we anticipate that parents will want to:

-- Inform the school, at the earliest opportunity, if their child has a disability and the exact nature of that disability.
+- Inform the school, at the earliest opportunity, if their child has a special educational need or disability and the exact nature of that need.

 - Provide the information the school needs to plan effectively for the child to be a full member of the school community.